The Ideal Room Temperature for Every Situation & 7 Ways to Maintain It!

 What is the Ideal Room Temperature?

 When speaking about something ideal, everyone has a different opinion about it – especially the ideal room temperature!
-Keeping specific differences and geographical variances aside, the average temperature range in a home is generally accepted to be between 68 to 76 degrees Fahrenheit.
-Maintaining the average temperature is a challenge and the use of smart home devices, such as a smart AC controller, automatically maintains these average temperatures at all times.
+Keeping specific differences and geographical variances aside, the average temperature range in a home is generally accepted to be between 68 to 76 degrees.
+Maintaining the ideal indoor temperature is a challenge and the use of smart home devices, such as a smart AC controller, automatically maintains these average temperatures at all times.

-The ideal room temperature would vary greatly due to a host of factors, which include the location, season, home design, and, personal preferences among others.
-Let us take seasons for example.
-During winter months, the generally accepted home temperature is preferred to be around 70 degrees Fahrenheit.
-This gives our room a warm and toasty feeling, but not too uncomfortable.
-In summers though, a slightly lower home temperature of 68 degrees Fahrenheit is mostly opted for.
-While 70 degrees in summers might even feel discomforting for some, even though it is perfectly all right in winters.
+The ideal room temperature varies greatly due to various factors, including the location, season, home design, and personal preferences.
+Let’s take seasons, for example: During winter, the generally accepted home temperature is preferred to be around 70 degrees providing a warm and toasty feeling.
+However, 70° can be discomforting for some during the summer season.
+In summers, a slightly lower home temperature of 68 degrees is mostly opted for.
+To save energy though, and to maintain a comfortable room environment, the US Department of Energy recommends opting for 78 degrees in summer.

 Ideal Room Temperature for Sleeping

-Air conditioning settings higher or lower than your body requirement may lead to restlessness and can also affect the quality of your sleep.
-As per H. Craig Heller, Ph.D., professor of biology at Stanford University, “When you go to sleep, your set point for body temperature — the temperature your brain is trying to achieve — goes down,”.
-In case of too low or too high room temperature, your body struggles to achieve the setpoint and your quality of sleep is compromised.
+Air conditioning settings higher or lower than your body requirement may lead to restlessness and affect your sleep quality.
+As per H. Craig Heller, Ph.D., professor of biology at Stanford University, “When you go to sleep, your set point for body temperature — the temperature your brain is trying to achieve — goes down.”
+In case of too low or too high room temperature, your body struggles to achieve the setpoint, and your quality of sleep is compromised.